After 26 incredible years at the club, Sir Alex Ferguson took charge of his 1,500th and final Manchester United game in May 2013.

 The 33-year-old was shipped off to Everton in 2015 and has since made over 100 appearances for Watford, where he remains.

 Giggs spent one more season at United before calling time on his illustrious playing career at the end of 2013-14.

 AMC: Javier Hernandez

 After falling out of favour at United, Hernandez spent 2014-15 on loan at Real Madrid before completing a permanent move to Bundesliga side Bayer Leverkusen.

 The Mexico international rediscovered his best form in Germany but then had disappointing spells at West Ham and Sevilla.

-He replaced Zlatan Ibrahimovic at LA Galaxy in January 2020 and has recovered from a slow start, scoring 17 goals in 21 MLS appearances in 2021.
+He replaced Zlatan Ibrahimovic at LA Galaxy in January 2020 and has recovered from a slow start, scoring 17 goals last season and 19 in 2022.

 52’—LA Galaxy 2-2 Minnesota (Chicharito)